-Why Aren’t Cities Testing for Coronavirus?
+Why Aren’t Cities Widely Testing for Coronavirus?

 “The numbers of ‘new’ cases reported daily in the U.S. are not new,” writes Marc Lipsitch, director of the Center for Communicable Disease Dynamics at Harvard University, in a post on Twitter.
 “They are newly discovered as we start to test more.
 Testing is still completely inadequate, and actual case numbers are much larger than the numbers we’re hearing because most cases never get tested.”

-This coronavirus map Europe and North America from Johns Hopkins University’s now well-known Covid-19 tracker, in other words, in part reflects national differences in how those areas are testing and monitoring the disease.
+This coronavirus map of Europe and North America from Johns Hopkins University’s now well-known Covid-19 tracker, in other words, in part reflects national differences in how those areas are testing and monitoring the disease.

 America’s testing regime presents a problem as authorities struggle — maybe in vain, at this point — to keep local outbreaks in the U.S. from becoming regional epidemics like the one that has led authorities in Italy to put the entire nation under quarantine.
 Decisions at the state level may be contributing to bottlenecks that are exacerbating a crisis that began with a botched test rollout from the U.S. Centers for Disease Control and Prevention.
 The CDC removed testing totals from its website on March 2.